Physical Address

 • Consider applying a water-resistant coating to electrical connections and components to provide an extra layer of protection.

-Preventing Overheating in High Temperatures
+Preventing Overheating In High Temperatures

 High temperatures can cause your car’s electrical system to overheat, leading to power loss and potential damage.
 By following these preventive measures, you can keep your car running smoothly, even in scorching heat.